kvarak/dnd/docs/_Rules/skills.md

 <details>
   <summary>Survival</summary>
   <div markdown="1">
   The Survival skill allows you to navigate, hunt, track, read the landscape, etc. It is your ability to manage living or traveling in the wild and being aware of the dangers therein.
-The DM might ask you to make a Wisdom (Survival) check to follow tracks through a forest, forage for wild game, guide your group through frozen wastelands, identify signs that owlbears live nearby or avoid quicksand and other natural hazards.
+The DM might ask you to make a Wisdom (Survival) check to follow tracks through a forest, forage for wild game, guide your <b>group</b> through frozen wastelands, identify signs that owlbears live nearby or avoid quicksand and other natural hazards.

   <b>Terrain specific Skills</b>

   <details>
     <summary>Arctic Survival</summary>
-    You are at home in the cold arctic and have Expertise on Survival checks in that type of environment.
+    You are at home in the cold arctic and have <b>Expertise</b> on Survival checks in that type of environment.
     <details>
       <summary>Skiing</summary>
-      You know how to fashion, maintain and employ wooden skis as a means of travel and transport, and have Expertise on all checks and saves in regards to that.
+      You know how to fashion, maintain and employ wooden skis as a means of travel and transport, and have <b>Expertise</b> on all checks and saves in regards to that.
 The skill provides some ability to shush down hills, but it must be noted that the nature of skis that can be constructed are not capable of other than cross-country skiing.
     </details>
     <details>
       <summary>Glacier Crossing</summary>
       Improves agility and success when crossing glaciers.
 You know what equipment is necessary and safe methods of crossing.
-With preparation you can grant your entire group Expertise on checks and saves against such natural hazards.
+With preparation you can grant your entire <b>group</b> <b>Expertise</b> on checks and saves against such natural hazards.
     </details>
   </details>

   <details>
     <summary>Coastal Survival</summary>
     You are an expert at reading coastal terrain, including areas around lakes and rivers, and can easily determine where the shallow sections are, as well as where the big lagoons or large ship anchorages might be.
-Additionally you have Expertise on Survival checks in that type of environment.
+Additionally you have <b>Expertise</b> on Survival checks in that type of environment.
     <details>
       <summary>Fishing</summary>
       You know the coastlines, but more importantly you are familiar with the fish that inhabit these areas and how to catch them.
 You can provide enough fish to feed yourself and five other people as long as the area has not been fished out.
 You can easily tell if something is disturbing the natural balance with the fish in a given area, but cannot necessarily identify the cause.